TritonDataCenter/rfd/rfd/0067/README.md

 The ideal is to be able to do the following in nightly-1:

-- Full regular setup (perhaps with the hostname="headnode0" change) with two secondary headnodes setup.
+- Full regular setup (perhaps with the hostname not hardcoded to "headnode") with two secondary headnodes setup.
 - Optionally have a "tlive" tool a la `mlive` for watching service availability and health over a period of time.
 - Move all service instances off headnode0 onto one of the secondary HNs while